succulent plants with iphone case with watercolor leaves

 Adjustable Tripod with Cellphone holder (for iPhone 6 and 8)

-NOTE: Since this tripod above is only compatible with the iPhone 6 and 8 size, I used my travel tripod’s extra attachments.
+NOTE: Since both the tripod and overhead stand above are only compatible with the smaller iPhones, I used my travel tripod’s extra attachments.
 The piece for smartphones can adjust to larger phone models.
 Here it is below.

 Lammcou Flexible Camera Travel Tripod.